How agreements work on Mable

 • You have indicated you need three or more sessions of support per week.

-How to plan and manage scheduled sessions
+How to plan, view and edit support sessions

 How to plan a session

-To plan a session you will need to log in to your Mable account.
+To plan a session, you will need to log into your Mable account.

 Support workers